Jack Crowley: Munster

 Crowley played in all seven of Munster A's fixtures during the 2019–20 Celtic Cup, starting at fly-half and captaining the side in their opening 20–20 draw against Ospreys Development, before featuring as a replacement in the defeats to Dragons A, Leinster A and Connacht Eagles, starting at fullback in the win against Cardiff Blues A and the defeat against Scarlets A, and coming off the bench in the final fixture against Ulster A, which Munster A won 31–12.

 Previously a member of the province's sub-academy, Crowley joined Munster's academy ahead of the 2020–21 season, and made his senior competitive debut for the province in their 2020–21 Pro14 round ten fixture against provincial rivals Ulster on 2 January 2021, coming on as a 65th minute replacement for fellow academy fly-half Ben Healy and converting Darren Sweetnam's late try to secure a losing bonus-point for Munster in their 15–10 defeat.

 Crowley joined the senior squad on a two-year contract from the 2021–22 season, and made his first start for Munster in their 18–10 away defeat against Welsh side Ospreys in round 5 of the United Rugby Championship on 23 October 2021.
 Crowley made his Champions Cup debut for Munster in their 2021–22 pool B round 2 fixture at home to French club Castres on 18 December 2021, coming on as a replacement for Ben Healy in the province's 19–13 win.
 In the reverse fixture away to Castres on 14 January 2022, Crowley made his first start in the Champions Cup and scored 11 points off the kicking tee in Munster's 16–13 win.

-He signed a two-year contract extension with the province in December 2022, a deal that will see Crowley remain with Munster until at least June 2025.
+Crowley signed a two-year contract extension with the province in December 2022, a deal that will see him remain with Munster until at least June 2025.
+Crowley scored a 77th minute drop goal for Munster to secure a 16–15 win away to Leinster in the semi-finals of the 2022–23 United Rugby Championship on 13 May 2023, and won Men's Young Player of the Year at the 2023 Rugby Players Ireland awards.
+He started and scored two conversions in Munster's 19–14 win against the Stormers in the final of the 2022–23 United Rugby Championship on 27 May 2023.